 I'm constantly on social media, quite often for audio-related purposes.
 And I'd seen teasers for months highlighting the ongoing development of Vera-Fi Audio's SnubWay Noise Defender, or more simply, SnubWay.
 The posts seemed to mostly focus on different variations of the case design, with only snippets of information regarding the actual function of SnubWay.
 With my daily thought processes usually clouded by a nearly nonstop stream of equipment evaluations and record reviews, it was fairly easy for me to allow any thoughts about SnubWay to simply float beyond my consciousness.
 That is, until a couple of weeks ago when Mark Schifter emailed to tell me that one of the units was on its way!

 At that point, I went to Vera-Fi Audio's website and checked out their product page; I'm sharing some of their quotes regarding SnubWay's circuitry and operation: "SnubWay™ is an advanced parallel mains noise filter utilizing four discrete LRC filters tuned to absorb high frequency noise from switch mode power supplies (SMPS) and other sources in the 10kHz to 2MHz frequency range.
+That said, SnubWay's greatest range of effectiveness is in the problematic 400kHz-600kHz range, the area wherein most of the noise it's designed to eliminate resides.
 Today's homes have power lines that are constantly polluted with dirty pulse switching noises from SMPS that are so ubiquitous in modern homes.
 From our cell phone chargers to the power supplies for LED lamps and even our laptop computer supplies.
 They all utilize high speed switching in the 100kHz to 1MHz range, and they often leak noise back into the house AC mains.
 The SnubWay mains noise filter has multiple LRC tuned resonant snubbers to absorb this unwanted noisy energy from SMPS over a broad frequency range.
 The LRC filters utilize nano-graphite pulse absorbers to provide a broader frequency absorption band and high quality polyethylene film capacitors combined with precision wound copper coil inductors.
 The discrete filters are computer tuned and designed for optimal performance.
 The filters are arranged in parallel to absorb a broad range of sinusoidal and transient pulse noise sources.
 As its name implies, SnubWay provides multiple snubbers coming together in one spot—similar to a busy subway train station interchange where multiple train lines connect.
 The difference here is that the different "noise trains" come to the SnubWay, but they don't leave!
 SnubWay is designed to reduce and absorb SMPS noise in the mains by up to 28dB (this can vary and is dependent on customer specific equipment and house wiring arrangement and condition)."

 Vera-Fi's online information about SnubWay was clear and concise, telling me all switch-mode power supplies—like the wall-warts connected to a multitude of devices throughout my home—are generating noise that leaks back into the AC power mains.
 And that the SnubWay Noise Defender is designed to help by absorbing or "snubbing" that noise from the AC spectrum.
 I reached out to Mark for some additional information regarding best placement strategies for the SnubWay.
 He told me since SMPS noise permeates your AC mains, placing the SnubWay nearest to the position of noisy devices should help snub that noise from the spectrum.
 He also said that in his own experimentation, placing it in the first position of a power strip or conditioner where most of your audio system is connected was a good starting place and seemed to yield more immediately obvious results.
 Mark also mentioned that flat screen televisions are one of the worst offenders in terms of adding unwanted noise into the AC power mains.
 He also recommended initially plugging the SnubWay into the desired outlet for about ten hours prior to doing any critical listening.